Alfalfa: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Alfalfa is a plant with estrogenic activity in vitro and in vivo.
-A study on rats shows that the estrogenic effect of lucerne is mainly due to the presence of coumestrol.
-Indeed, coumestrol and 4-methoxycoumestrol are estrogenic agonists and bind to estrogen receptors showing an uterotrophic activity.
+Alfalfa is a plant that has estrogenic activity in vitro and in vivo.
+A study in rats shows that the estrogenic effect of alfalfa is due in particular to the presence of coumestrol.
+Indeed, coumestrol and 4-methoxycoumestrol are estrogenic agonists and bind to estrogen receptors, exhibiting uterotrophic activity.

 Usages associés